master117/EasyDiscordBot/docs/index.md

 #### [](#header-4)Features

-EasyDiscordBot offers multiple functions, detailed below, all of them are prefixed with
+EasyDiscordBot offers multiple active commands, detailed below, all of them are prefixed with:
 ```
 SOS!
 ```

 | command | parameter            | function                                                 |
 |:--------|:---------------------|:---------------------------------------------------------|